priit/teambox_invoice/README.md

 Installation
 ------------

+NB!
+In heavy development at the moment, not released yet.

-Add to your Gemfile's plugins group:
+Add to your Gemfile:

       group :plugins do
-        gem 'teambox_invoice', '~> 0.1.0'
+        gem 'teambox_invoice', '~> 0.0.1'
       end

+Bundle updated:

+      bundle update

 Generate migration: